edgelesssys/docs.edgeless.systems/marblerun/workflows/add-service.md

 erthost enclave.signed
 ```

-`erthost` is the generic host for Marbles, which will load your `enclave.signed`.
+`erthost` is the generic host for EdgelessRT Marbles, which will load your `enclave.signed`.
+For EGo (`ego run`), Graphene (`graphene-sgx`), and Occlum (`occlum run`) use their particular launch mechanism instead.

 The environment variables have the following purposes.

 * `EDG_MARBLE_COORDINATOR_ADDR` is the network address of the Coordinator's API for Marbles.
 When you deploy the Coordinator using our Helm repository as is described in our [deploying MarbleRun hands-on](deployment/kubernetes.md), the default address is `coordinator-mesh-api.marblerun:2001`.